utkarshut/portfoliogreyamptest/README.md

 <img src="./Media/API_SAMPLE_IMAGES/portfolio_insert_stock_name.png" alt="Final Output"/>

 **Note** :
-1. Date format should be "YYY-MM-DD" format.
+1. Date format should be "YYY-MM-DD" format in post calls.
-2. To add trade with different stock name , user have to insert Stock using portfolio Add Stock Name API
+2. To add trade with different stock name , user have to insert Stock using portfolio Add Stock Name API.
+3. In case of post calls rate and quantity should have positive integer value.
+4. In case of post calls trade can only have value 'BUY' or 'SELL'

 ## Error Handling